Inventory of ethnobotanicals and other systematic procedures for regional conservation of medicinal and sacred plants

 Source: The tree of life – The Times of India

-Address: http://timesofindia.indiatimes.com/life-style/The-tree-of-life/articleshow/6893805.cms
+Address: https://timesofindia.indiatimes.com/the-tree-of-life/articleshow/6893805.cms

 [Bold typeface added above for emphasis]